kiwi0fruit/jats/README.md

     - [**Task-oriented** judging (**T**)] Logical, analytical, algorithmic, task-oriented thinking, reasoning (orientation to formal side and facs) vs.
     - [**Feelings-oriented** judging (**F**)] Moral, empathic, sentimental, social-oriented, interpersonal emotional thinking (feelings, emotional regulation of society).

-- **Ne.** - _Extraverted intuitive perception_.
+- **Ne** - _Extraverted intuitive perception_.
 Conjectures, guesses and speculations (e.g. about the essence), ideas, curiosity, novelty seeking.
-- **Ni.** - _Introverted intuitive perception_.
+- **Ni** - _Introverted intuitive perception_.
 Fantasy, fictional reality, imagining processes in time, prognostication, prediction, forecasting
-- **Se.** - _Extraverted sensory perception_.
+- **Se** - _Extraverted sensory perception_.
 Active actions, confrontation, the accumulation of material resources, aggression, strength.
-- **Si.** - _Introverted sensory perception_.
+- **Si** - _Introverted sensory perception_.
 Health, comfort, convenience, safety.
 Perception of sensations.
-Some people claim that aestetics of various perceptions is in Si. domain.
+Some people claim that aestetics of various perceptions is in Si domain.
-- **Te.** - _Extraverted task-oriented judging_.
+- **Te** - _Extraverted task-oriented judging_.
 Actions and their algorithms, tools, pattern action-result (formal part of activities organizing).
-- **Ti.** - _Introverted task-oriented judging_.
+- **Ti** - _Introverted task-oriented judging_.
 Order, laws, structures, classification, analysis and comparison.
-- **Fe.** - _Extraverted feelings-oriented judging_.
+- **Fe** - _Extraverted feelings-oriented judging_.
 Modifying the mood and the emotional state of people hence manipulating their activities (e.g. by means of inspiration and enthusiasm).
 Modifying group activity is specifically important.
-- **Fi.** - _Introverted feelings-oriented judging_.
+- **Fi** - _Introverted feelings-oriented judging_.
 Moral judgment and evaluation, building relationships, synchronization of attitude towards something in a group of people, morality.

 Another useful section of the functions is:

-- [*Dynamic* functions] Ni., Si., Te., Fe. vs.
+- [*Dynamic* functions] Ni, Si, Te, Fe vs.
-- [*Static* functions] Ne., Se., Ti., Fi. (see [Model A chapter](#7-model-a) on conscious vs. semiconscious functions for more details).
+- [*Static* functions] Ne, Se, Ti, Fi (see [Model A chapter](#7-model-a) on conscious vs. semiconscious functions for more details).

 Mind that extraverted and introverted functions are specializations on top of their "general" basic functions.
-For example both strong Se. and Si. are good at dealing with physical qualities.
-Both strong Ne. and Ni. are good at dealing with associations.
+For example both strong Se and Si are good at dealing with physical qualities.
+Both strong Ne and Ni are good at dealing with associations.

 ## 2. Aspects as basis in classical Socionics vs. JAT cognitive functions as a basis in JATS